Occupancy Grid Mapping without Ray-Casting for High-resolution LiDAR Sensors: Extensions

-{We conduct benchmark experiments to evaluate our efficiency on depth cameras.
+We conduct benchmark experiments to evaluate our efficiency on depth cameras.
 We compare the update time of our original D-Map and D-Map with occupancy probability against the four mapping methods in Section~\ref{sec:benchmark}, using four sequences in the TUM dataset \cite{tum2012Sturm}: \textit{pioneer\_360}, \textit{pioneer\_slam}, \textit{pioneer\_slam2}, and \textit{pioneer\_slam3}.
 The results are presented in Table~\ref{tab:tum_eff}, where the original D-Map and D-Map with occupancy probability are referred to as ``Ours'' and ``Ours(prob)'' respectively.
 Super Ray and Culling Region-based Grid Map (i.e., SR\&CR(Grid)) performs the best at resolutions of \SI{1.0}{\meter} and \SI{0.5}{\meter}.
 However, at high resolutions (i.e., $d<0.5\mathrm{m}$), our original D-Map and D-Map with occupancy probability have superior performance.
 On average, the original D-Map and D-Map with occupancy probability achieve approximately $9.1$ and $5.3$ times faster than the fastest competing method (i.e., GridMap) at the resolution of \SI{5}{\cm}, respectively.
 The update time of D-Map with occupancy probability is comparable to that of the original D-Map at low resolutions (i.e., $d\geqslant0.25\mathrm{m}$).
-However, at high resolutions (i.e., $d\leqslant0.1\mathrm{m}$), D-Map with occupancy probability is slower than the original D-Map since a large number of cells are kept on the octree to maintain occupancy probabilities.}
+However, at high resolutions (i.e., $d\leqslant0.1\mathrm{m}$), D-Map with occupancy probability is slower than the original D-Map since a large number of cells are kept on the octree to maintain occupancy probabilities.

-\subsubsection{{Accuracy}}
+\subsubsection{Accuracy}

-{In addition to the previous experiments, we conduct simulation experiments to evaluate the accuracy of D-Map with occupancy probability.
+In addition to the previous experiments, we conduct simulation experiments to evaluate the accuracy of D-Map with occupancy probability.
 The simulation environment has a dimension of \SI{30}{\meter}$\times$\SI{20}{\meter}$\times$\SI{4}{\meter}, as depicted in Fig.~\ref{fig:auroc_sim}(a).
-We evaluate the Area Under the Receiver Operating Characteristic (AUROC) curves of D-Map with occupancy probability, Grid Map, and Octomap at different resolutions, with results provided in Fig.~\ref{fig:auroc_sim}(b).
-Octomap and Grid Map achieve an average AUROC of $0.976$ across various resolutions, while the average area for D-Map with occupancy probability is $0.975$.
-The results show that our D-Map with occupancy probability has a similar mapping performance as Octomap and Grid Map.}
+We evaluate the Area Under the Receiver Operating Characteristic (AUROC) curves of D-Map with occupancy probability, Grid Map, and Octomap by removing different fractions of observed data, with results provided in Fig.~\ref{fig:auroc_sim}(b).
+The results show that our D-Map with occupancy probability has a similar mapping performance as Octomap and Grid Map.